 Creating a Social Media Marketing Plan for Educational Institutions

 Any promotional activity ought to be guided by a larger marketing strategy and social media usage is no exception to this rule.
-A marketing plan is like a book of accounts that helps in tracking campaign performance as against the investments made.
+A Social media marketing plan is like a book of accounts that helps in tracking campaign performance as against the investments made.
 However, many educational institutions are still struggling to integrate a comprehensive strategy for developing an effective marketing plan for social media promotion.

 Through this blog post, academic institutions can learn what a social media marketing plan is all about and how to create one of your own.